Sato logo

 What is Going on in the Brain of Someone with ADHD?

-Research has indicated that a neurotransmitter (brain messenger) called dopamine is likely contributor to issues experienced by people with ADHD (among other factors).
+Research has indicated that a neurotransmitter (brain messenger) called dopamine is a likely contributor to issues experienced by people with ADHD (among other factors).
 Broadly speaking it is thought that the dopamine transporters in people with ADHD do not work as required.
 Dopamine helps you regulate emotions, take action for a specific outcome, pay attention and make decisions.
 It is also involved with pleasure and a feeling of reward.

 Children with ADHD often appear to be searching for something new to interest them, finding it hard to settle for one activity, particularly the one the adult intends!
 This is sometimes described as stimulation seeking.
 Young children might climb everywhere with their hands in every cupboard whilst older children could be described as ‘thrill-seeking’ or fascinated by everything except the task they really ‘need’ to complete.
 Boring, repetitive tasks can be deeply uncomfortable for some children (and adults) with ADHD.